-Attendance Days - Face-to-Face in Person refers to the number of calendar days during which primary service activities are provided to service recipients face-to-face or by videoconference on an individual or group basis.
+Attendance Days -In Person refers to the calendar days during which service recipient activities are provided to service recipients in-person, on an individual or group basis.
+In-person service recipient activities are provided with service provider(s) and service recipient(s) in the same physical location.
 It is intended to represent a meaningful interaction that involves the provision of services and not simply a social interaction.
 Service is provided for longer than five minutes and is documented according to the health service organization policy.

-Only one attendance day - face-to-face is recorded for each person, each day, for each functional centre even if several different staff interact with the person or if the person visits the department several times during the day.
-If several providers in one functional centre report contact with the same service recipient during a 24-hr period, the total workload associated with these contacts is recorded and linked to one attendance day - face-to-face for the functional centre.
+Only one attendance day - in-person is recorded for each person, each day, for each functional centre even if several different staff interact with the person or if the person visits the department several times during the day.
+If several providers in one functional centre report contact with the same service recipient during a 24-hr period, the total workload associated with these contacts is recorded and linked to one attendance day - in-person for the functional centre.

-An attendance day - face-to-face is intended to reflect a therapeutic interaction and a minimum of 5 minutes of service (not necessarily staff time) is required.
+An attendance day - in-person is intended to reflect a therapeutic interaction and a minimum of 5 minutes of service (not necessarily staff time) is required.
 If the person is involved in a group activity, the workload units of the service provider assigned for the individual patient may not be greater than 5 minutes, on a per person basis.
 However, the service received by the person is greater than 5 minutes therefore an attendance day is counted.

-An attendance day - face-to-face requires face-to-face contact with the service recipient or significant other, either in-person or by video conference.
-If the service recipient and significant other(s) are seen together, only one attendance day - face-to-face is recorded.
+An attendance day - in-person requires in-person contact with the service recipient or significant other.
+If the service recipient and significant other(s) are seen together, only one attendance day - in-person is recorded.
 The workload will reflect the additional time that may be required to communicate with more than one person.
 If the significant other is seen without the service recipient, an attendance day is recorded under the service recipient registration number/name.

-Attendance Days - Non-Face to Face refers to the calendar days during which service recipient activities are provided to service recipients or significant others by means other than by face-to-face.
-These calendar days take the place of an attendance - day face-to-face.
-Examples may include attendance days via telephone, email, or other forms of electronic communication, either on an individual or group basis.
+Attendance Days - Virtual refers to the calendar days during which service recipient activities are provided to service recipients by means other than in-person, on an individual or group basis.
+Virtual service recipient activities are provided using communications or information technology, with service provider(s) and service recipient(s) in different physical locations.
+Examples may include attendance days via video, telephone, email, or other forms of electronic communication, either on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for more than 5 minutes.

-Note: If services are provided face-to-face and non-face-to-face on the same calendar day, only an attendance day - face-to-face is recorded for that day, regardless of which occurred first.
+Note: If services are provided in-person and virtual on the same calendar day, only an attendance day - in-person is recorded for that day, regardless of which occurred first.